 Virtualization, for example, enables enterprises and service providers to make the most of their available computing resources while eliminating unnecessary hardware.
 Mobile virtualization is good for security, and it’s also good for the environment because it uses shared server resources, and therefore less physical hardware.
-“Virtualization is another way our customers can extend their technology without taking on new resources,” Dell points out, “Migrating physical servers to virtual ones and consolidating can lower monthly power and cooling costs and reduce the whole data center footprint, delaying or even eliminating the need to build new facilities.”
+“Virtualization is another way our customers can extend their technology without taking on new resources,” Dell points out, “Migrating physical servers to virtual ones and merging can lower monthly power and cooling costs and reduce the whole data center footprint, delaying or even eliminating the need to build new facilities.”

-Businesses in Europe seem the most advanced in terms of embracing the concept of a circular economy.
+Businesses in Europe seem the most advanced to embrace the concept of a circular economy.
 The Green Alliance in the UK says that:

 “89 percent of mobile devices in the U.S. were thrown into landfill in 2010, even though the resources they contain mean it is economically sensible to recycle them.
-Many millions of usable devices are left forgotten in drawers once their owners upgrade, despite a robust second-hand market.
+It leaves many millions of usable devices forgotten in drawers once their owners upgrade, despite a robust second-hand market.
 This wastes perfectly good devices, frustrates consumers and harms the environment.”

 Just keeping a smartphone in use for an additional year cuts its CO2 impact by 31 percent, the Green Alliance found.
 And, the second-hand device market for mobile phones is already worth $3 billion per year in the U.S., so there is already a ready alternative to disposing of unwanted devices.

-The European Business Review lists 3 exemplary business practices for supporting a circular economy: waste reduction, servitization (moving from products to shared use of resources through a services model), and broadening or lengthening the amount of time products are used (or reused).
+The European Business Review lists 3 exemplary business practices for supporting a circular economy: waste reduction, servitization (moving from products to shared use of resources through a services model), and broadening or lengthening the time products are used (or reused).

 The bottom line?
 Singapore-based NCS (part of Singtel) argues that the circular economy “can spur innovation to increase productivity, improve materials/technologies, resource utilization, energy efficiencies, and more profit or engagement with companies.”

-When drawing up an enterprise mobility management strategy, including innovative practices that support the circular economy makes a lot of sense.
+When drawing up an enterprise mobility management strategy, including innovative practices that support the circular economy makes sense.